We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People with scoliosis may feel particularly achy upon awakening, making it hard to hoist out of bed without support.
 This mattress has extra coils along each edge, so getting in and out of bed should be easier to maneuver.

 The manufacturer offers a 10-year limited warranty and a long-term monthly payment plan.

-This flippable mattress provides medium firm to firm support on one side, and soft support with more plushness to sink in to on the other.
+This flippable mattress provides medium-firm to firm support on one side, and soft support with more plushness to sink into on the other side.
 It’s made from copper-infused foam and has individually-wrapped coils in its core.